hpc-maths/samurai/doc/source/tutorial/interval.rst

     x: [8, 10[, [8, 10[, [14, 16[, [14, 16[
     y: [8, 10[, [14, 16[

 Now, we have to connect each y entry to the corresponding intervals in the x-direction.
-We use for that a new array called `y-offset` and the index of the interval represented by the operator `@`.
+To this end we utilize a new array called `y-offset` and the index of the interval represented by the operator `@`.

 Each y has one interval in the x-direction.
 The `y-offset` indicates for each y where are the corresponding intervals in the x-direction in the array x.